-This "other" phenomenon of God's Self-revelation in His Son, Jesus Christ, introduces a Theo-logic understanding wherein the existence, attributes, character and activity of God must be taken into consideration alongside of the natural phenomena which human reason evaluates.
+This "other" phenomenon of God's Selfrevelation in His Son, Jesus Christ, introduces a Theo-logic understanding wherein the existence, attributes, character and activity of God must be taken into consideration alongside of the natural phenomena which human reason evaluates.
 Christian faith goes beyond what human reason can conceive, for it transcends intellect alone by recognizing that the Transcendent God becomes immanently expressed within His creation.
 The objectivity of logic abides in dialectic tension with the subjectivity of living in the faith-receptivity of the living dynamic of the divine/human Lord Jesus.
 Christianity is not just adherence to a static and logical, epistemological belief-system of doctrine, but is the ontological reception of the Personal revelation of God's Being in action in His Son.

-The syllogisms of Christianity will remain unacceptable and illogical to anyone who is unwilling to admit, receive and experience the dynamic of such divine revelation.
+The syllogisms of Christianity that we will consider in this volume will remain unacceptable and illogical to anyone who is unwilling to admit, receive and experience the dynamic of such divine revelation.
 In fact, Theo-logic does not make the paradoxical absurdity of the Christian syllogisms reasonable by human logic.
 Christian faith constantly battles the "offense" of its syllogisms to human reason, and never goes beyond the tensions of dialectic.
-The "crunch" of logical absurdity and Theo-logic revelation provides the point of crisis that accepts doubt as the foundation of faith, develops humility in the inability of comprehension, and ultimately collapses in worship of the Revealed One in whom absolute knowledge and reality abide.
+The "crunch" of logical absurdity and Theo-logic revelation provides the point of crisis that accepts doubt as the foundation of faith, develops humility in the inability of comprehension, and ultimately collapses in worship of the Revealed One in whom ultimate knowledge and reality abide.

-The objective of this study is to clearly state some of the basic Christian syllogisms of the Christian gospel, in order to note their contradictory incoherence as evaluated by human logic, and the explanation provided by the Theo-logic of revelation.
+The objective of this study is to clearly state some of the basic Christian syllogisms of the Christian gospel, in order to note their contradictory incoherence as evaluated by human logic, while at the same time considering the explanation provided by the Theo-logic of revelation.
 Such an attempt will inevitably result in charges of promoting irrationality and denying the logical premises of Christianity by those who believe that Christianity can be figured out and explained in logical syllogisms.
 On the other hand, the "natural man who does not understand spiritual things" (I Cor.
 2:14), believing that empirically based evidence evaluated by human logic is the sole basis of knowledge, will also object to the Theo-logic of divine revelation.
+Thus cognizant that the absolutists, both the fundamentalist theologians and the empiricist logicians, will probably not appreciate this venture into Theo-logic, I press on where "fools fear to tread."